Dre Campbell Farm

 There are many other types of beneficial wasps, some of which are minuscule.

-- Trichogramma are some of the most popular.
-These natural enemies control soft-bodied caterpillars like cabbage worms and cabbage loopers.
+• Trichogramma is one of the most popular.
+These natural enemies control soft-bodied caterpillars, such as cabbage worms and cabbage loopers.
 They also deal with cutworms, armyworms, and corn earworms.

-- Ichneumon are similar but larger than Braconids.
+• Ichneumon wasps are similar but larger than Braconids.
 They also have a different habit of spinning their cocoons under the skin of the host insect.
-Their prey includes white grubs, ants, corn earworms, Codling moths, and flies.
+Their prey includes white grubs, ants, corn earworms, codling moths, and various types of flies.

-- Pteromalids are black and notable for their red eyes.
+• Pteromalids are black and are notable for their red eyes.
 The females mostly parasitize black scale and beetle larvae.

 How to Attract Beneficial Predatory Wasps